krsatyam7/niet_codetantra/Problem Solving using Python Lab - I Year II Sem/L4/Understanding Expressions.md

 # Q4

 ◻ x *= y means x * x = y

+✅ In Python, Statements are executed by Interpreter.

 ✅ We can perform assignment with '=' operator.

-✅ a -= b and a = a-b are gives same result.
+✅ a -= b and a = a-b are gives same r